haroonrl/DNN_HLS_Accelerator/README.md

 # DNN_HLS_Accelerator
-This repository contains source code for CNN layers of ALexNet  using Xilinx HLS Vivado.
+This repository contains source code for CNN layers of AlexNet  using Xilinx HLS Vivado.